Frix-x/klippain/doc/features/adaptive_bed_mesh.md

           ```
           PRINT_START [all your own things...]
 SIZE=%MINX%_%MINY%_%MAXX%_%MAXY%
           ```

+> Please note that using the `[exclude_object]` tags (method 1) is a little bit less precise than using the original "SIZE" parameter (method 2) as the `[exclude_object]` tags are using the full parts sizes (not only the first layer).
+So if you do a part with large overhangs, it will do a large mesh using the tags but will only mesh the base of the part with the SIZE parameter.
+Also, if you add a skirt around the parts, there is no tags associated to this and the mesh can be a little bit smaller and lead to bad adhesion of the skirt in case of a very bad "taco" bed (like on an Ender3 or CR10 style printers).
+So my advice is: use the [exclude_object] tags method for a new installation as it's much more easier to install.
+But if you are updating from an older version of the macro, continue to use the SIZE parameter as the hard part is already done and will still work.

   3. In klipper, if it's not already the case, add and configure a `[bed_mesh]` for your machine.
 This will be the base on which my macro compute the new adaptive bed mesh.
 Keep in mind that you can (and should) push the precision a little bit further: do not hesistate to go with a mesh of 9x9 (or even more) as with my adaptive bed mesh, not all the points will be probed for smaller parts.